MyGoodFoodWorld

 5 from 53 votes

-In this delightful aloo jeera (cumin potatoes), the crunchy cumin and spices cling to the potatoes and roast in a combination of oil and ghee, making them utterly irresistible.
-And the best part?
-They’re a breeze to prepare!
+In this delightful jeera aloo recipe, crunchy cumin and warm spices coat the potatoes as they roast in oil and ghee, making them utterly irresistible.
+The best part?
+It is incredibly easy to make.

 Pin Recipe